Albrecht Haushofer: Life

 Incarcerated in Berlin Moabit Prison, he wrote his Moabit Sonnets, posthumously published in 1946.
 In the night of 22/23 April 1945, as Red Army troops already entered Berlin, Albrecht Haushofer and other inmates like Klaus Bonhoeffer and Rüdiger Schleicher were shot in the neck by SS troopers on nearby Invalidenstraße.
 His body was discovered by his brother Heinz on 12 May 1945.

 Moabit Sonnets

-One of the sonnets, titled Schuld or "Guilt", was on his prison at the time of his execution.
+One of the sonnets, titled Schuld or "Guilt", was on his person at the time of his execution.
 It reads as follows: